Trump says WHO is China-centric, 'really blew it' on coronavirus

 U.S. conservatives have increasingly criticized the WHO during the global pandemic, saying it relied on faulty data from China about the outbreak of the novel coronavirus.

-Last week, Republican Senator Marco Rubio called for the resignation of WHO Director-General Tedros Adhanom Ghebreyesus, saying “he allowed Beijing to use the WHO to mislead the global community.”
+Last week, Republican Senator Marco Rubio called for the resignation of Tedros, saying “he allowed Beijing to use the WHO to mislead the global community.”

-Reporting by Doina Chiacu and Lisa Lambert; Editing by Chizu Nomiyama
+Reporting by Doina Chiacu and Lisa Lambert; additional reporting by Michelle Nichols in New York; Editing by Chizu Nomiyama and Bernadette Baum